TrueC-D/prework-videos-nested-data-structures/README.md

 ```ruby
 characters = data["results"]
 ```
-+ That seems to work, so I'll copy and paste that line into my method
++ That seems to work, so I'll copy and paste that line into my method.
 ```ruby
 def print_names(data)
   binding.pry